MHenderson1988/kmlplus/README.md

 ###Recommendations

 KML+ easily integrates with the fantastic [Simplekml](https://pypi.org/project/simplekml/) library and I highly recommend using it in conjunction with KML+ for the best experience.

+Take a look at the example .py file provided to see how KML+ integrates with SimpleKML to create airspace representations from CAA AIP supplied data.

 ### Classes